History of University College London: 21st century

 In August 2015, the Department of Management Science and Innovation was renamed as the School of Management and plans were announced to greatly expand UCL's activities in the area of business-related teaching and research.
 The school moved from the Bloomsbury campus to One Canada Square in Canary Wharf in 2016.

 UCL established the Institute of Advanced Studies (IAS) in 2015 to promote interdisciplinary research in humanities and social sciences.
 The annual Orwell Prize for political writing moved to the IAS in 2016.

 In June 2016, it was reported in Times Higher Education that as a result of administrative errors hundreds of students who studied at the UCL Eastman Dental Institute between 2005 and 2006 and 2013–14 had been given the wrong marks, leading to an unknown number of students being attributed with the wrong qualifications and, in some cases, being failed when they should have passed their degrees.
 A report by UCL's Academic Committee Review Panel noted that, according to the institute's own review findings, senior members of UCL staff had been aware of issues affecting students' results but had not taken action to address them.
 The Review Panel concluded that there had been an apparent lack of ownership of these matters amongst the institute's senior staff.

 In December 2016, it was announced that UCL would be the hub institution for a new £250 million national dementia research institute, to be funded with £150 million from the Medical Research Council and £50 million each from Alzheimer's Research UK and the Alzheimer's Society.

 In May 2017, it was reported that staff morale was at "an all time low", with 68% of members of the academic board who responded to a survey disagreeing with the statement "UCL is well managed" and 86% with "the teaching facilities are adequate for the number of students".
 Michael Arthur, the provost and president, linked the results to the "major change programme" at UCL.
 He admitted that facilities were under pressure following growth over the past decade, but said that the issues were being addressed through the development of UCL East and rental of other additional space.

 In 2021 former students of the architecture school complained of racism and sexism.
 Following an investigation the University apologised and took action with a series of recommendations from an independently produced report.
-The UCL president Michael Spence saying “I want to apologise to everyone who has suffered because of the culture of bullying, harassment and sexual misconduct within the Bartlett School of Architecture."
+The UCL President and Provost Michael Spence formally apologised for "the culture of bullying, harassment and sexual misconduct" within the Barlett in 2022.